Perseus receiver supported on SDR Quisk: how to install

 It should work as is on all amd64 Debian derived distribution.

 the end of line you do not even need to press enter for each line.

 Martin Hauke wrote me that he has packaged libperseus-sdr for openSUSE on OBS.

-The package is found here.
+The package is found here

 He also added libperseus-sdr to release-monitoring.org.